-English 2326 introduces students to some of the great works of American literature, from the Colonial Period through the present, which helped to shape modern literature, language, and culture.
+English 2333 introduces students to some of the great works of literature, post-Renaissance through the present, which helped to shape modern literature, language, and culture.
 This course includes the general historical background, as well as the principles of literary criticism appropriate to the literature.

-Textbooks and Other Materials: \Hammett, The Maltese Falcon
+Textbooks and Other Materials: